 Event Hubs on Azure Stack Hub

-Event Hubs on Azure Stack Hub allows you to realize hybrid cloud scenarios.
-Streaming and event-based solutions are supported, for both on-premises and Azure cloud processing.
+The Event Hubs service on Azure Stack Hub allows you to realize hybrid cloud scenarios.
+Streaming and event-based solutions are supported for both on-premises and Azure cloud processing.
 Whether your scenario is hybrid (connected), or disconnected, your solution can support processing of events/streams at large scale.
 Your scenario is only bound by the Event Hubs cluster size, which you can provision according to your needs.

 The Event Hubs editions (on Azure Stack Hub and on Azure) offer a high degree of feature parity.
 This parity means SDKs, samples, PowerShell, CLI, and portals offer a similar experience, with few differences.